VamshiKrishnaMacha/VamshiKrishnaMacha/README.md

     </a>
 </p>

-- 🔭 I’m currently working on a Data Science Internship at Cognifyz Technologies ["Culinary Insights Engine: A Data-Driven Approach to Predictive Modeling and Consumer Preference Analytics"](https://github.com/VamshiKrishnaMacha/DSIntern_RestaurantAnalysis_CognifyzTech)
+- 🔭 I completed my Data Science Internship at Oasis Infobyte in April 2024, where I led diverse projects in data analysis and machine learning.

 - 🌱 I’m currently learning **TensorFlow, PyTorch for deep learning, Apache Spark for big data processing, and AWS services for cloud-based machine learning solutions.**

 - 📫 How to reach me **2206142000596@paruluniversity.ac.in**

-- 📄 Know about my experiences [https://www.linkedin.com/in/vamshi-krishna-macha-56b9181b4/](https://www.linkedin.com/in/vamshi-krishna-macha-56b9181b4/)
+- 📄 Know about my experiences [LinkedIn](https://www.linkedin.com/in/vamshi-krishna-macha-56b9181b4/)

 - ⚡ Fun fact **Despite my deep dive into the world of AI and Machine Learning, I still find the unpredictable outcomes of neural networks fascinating.
 It's like they have their own 'personality', sometimes surprising even the most seasoned data scientists with their insights!"**